wp-plugins/inlinemanual/readme.txt

 Inline manual is an online documentation, making easy for everyone to create, update and re-use documentation.

-Inlinemanual plugin lets you connect to your Inlinemanual.com account where form you can fetch your manuals (topics).
+Inlinemanual plugin lets you connect to your <a href="http://inlinemanual.com">Inlinemanual.com</a> account where form you can fetch your manuals (topics).
 Each topic shown to users based on their capabilities (Hidden, Public, Subscriber, Contributor, Author, Editor, Administrator).

 == Installation ==